Accepting online payments

 There are a range of cryptocurrencies available including, Bitcoin, Ethereum, Litecoin and Cardano, each with individual values and rules.
 Bitcoin is currently the most widely used.

-To make a Bitcoin payment, Bitcoins are transferred from a digital wallet, which are obtained when you buy the currency from a crypto exchange, to someone else’s using an app or website and the person’s unique Bitcoin address.
+To make a cryptocurrency payment, cryptocurrency is transferred from a digital wallet, which are obtained when you buy the currency from a crypto exchange, to someone else’s using an app or website and the person’s unique cryptocurrency address.

 Advantages of using cryptocurrency